openedx/edx-documentation/en_us/shared/exercises_tools/external_graders.rst

   XQueue does not send the the learner ID to the external grader.
 Your grader cannot access IDs or associate learner IDs with submissions.

-For the code for the XQueue interface, see the file `urls.py in the edX XQueue repository <https://github.com/edx/xqueue/blob/master/queue/urls.py>`_.
+For the code for the XQueue interface, see the urls.py file in the `edX XQueue repository <https://github.com/edx/xqueue/blob/master/queue/urls.py>`_.

 ======================================================